executablebooks/MyST-Parser/docs/syntax/code_and_apis.md

 The following options are recognized:

-:::{admonition} Code block options
+:::{hint} Code block options
-:class: hint dropdown
+:class: dropdown

 `linenos` : flag
 : Enable to generate line numbers for the code block